 What if you already have disability insurance through work?

 Many Canadians have disability coverage from their employers, but it might not be enough to cover your lost income.
-It might be a good time to look
+It might be a good time to look into how much coverage you have through your employer.

 You can learn more about disability insurance’s robust features and how you can get it by talking to a financial security advisor with Freedom 55 Financial.